-Identify upcoming infrastructure and improvement projects in each of the City's districts, and prioritize incorporating art in projects that offer the most impact.
+YEAR ONE YEAR TWO YEAR THREE YEAR FOUR Identify upcoming infrastructure and improvement projects in each of the City's districts, and prioritize incorporating art in projects that offer the most impact.
 Create annual communications plan, including social media, a website for the Public Art Program.
-Consider a Facebook page, instagram account, etc. Identify public relations opportunities within all public art projects undertaken.
+Consider a Facebook page, Instagram account, etc. Identify public relations opportunities within all public art projects undertaken.
 Encourage the development of Small Area Plans for key nodes in Fargo.
 Invite residents and businesses to develop public spaces through artist-led practices, such as those proven effective in The Fargo Project.
 Expand the public art project database, update with new projects, include temporary artworks, events, and festivals.
 Re-evaluate communications plan and social media outlets.
 Establish communications plan for the year.

-Remain attentive Be mindful of any to public art efforts areas of the City in all districts and that have not been neighborhoods. recognized or Support efforts received attention from the ACC, and to expand make an effort to community's understanding and reach out and work appreciation of with those areas public art-at all (or at least explore age levels. possibilities).
+Remain attentive to public art efforts in all districts and neighborhoods.
+Support efforts to expand community's understanding and appreciation of public art-at all age levels.
+Be mindful of any areas of the City that have not been recognized or received attention from the ACC, and make an effort to reach out and work with those areas (or at least explore possibilities).

-Establish and cultivate community advisors and ACC commissioners from each district of Fargo (ongoing)

-Establish and cultivate community advisors and ACC commissioners from each district of Fargo (ongoing)

-Citywide and Regional Mindfulness • Equity, Fairness and Transparency • Cultural Diversity: people of color, new immigrants and indigenous peoples Education and Lifelong Learning

-Maintain citywide perspective and effective

 Give recognition to any grass roots efforts and independent public art efforts in the City by sharing their stories on the program's social media outlets.
+Establish and cultivate community advisor district of Farg Establish and cultivate community advis district of Far